12 National Parks in the United States You Need to Visit

 3. Grand Canyon National Park

-Image Credits: Casey Reynolds
+Image credit: Casey Reynolds | Flickr

 It wouldn’t be an exaggeration to state that the Grand Canyon is the natural symbol of America.
-It’s easily the most recognizable landscape in the United States and nothing less than an American icon.
+It’s easily the most recognisable landscape in the United States and nothing less than an American icon.
 Grand Canyon National Park draws in about 4.5 million visitors per year, visitors who go there to admire the jaw-dropping landscapes, do some hiking or tackle the Colorado River in a kayak.
 It’s a majestic place and without question one of the places that you should see in your life.

 4. Grand Teton National Park

-Image Credits: Dave Hensley
+Image credit: Dave Hensley | Flickr

 Grand Teton National Park is a second well-known national park in the state of Wyoming.
-It’s located only ten miles to the south of Yellowstone and encompasses the majestic Teton Range, a spiky mountain range of 40 miles (64 kilometers) long.
+It’s located only ten miles to the south of Yellowstone and encompasses the majestic Teton Range, a spiky mountain range of 40 miles (64 kilometres) long.
 Other natural features are glacial lakes, fish-filled streams and meadows covered with wildflowers.

 5. Acadia National Park

-Image Credits: Ken Rowland
+Image credit: Ken Rowland | Flickr

 The only national park in the northeast, Acadia National Park is one of the most visited parks in the country.
 Covering most of Mount Desert Island and many other islands off the coast of Maine, it’s a superb destination for camping, hiking, cycling and family fun.
 Highlights are the historic carriage roads that crisscross the park and Cadillac Mountain, the summit of which is a fabulous place to catch a sunset or sunrise.